Epinator88/Ep1nsArsenal/README.md

 Bulky Chestplate: A really thick chestplate that takes your fall damage and creates an explosion when you land based on that number.
 Max blocks fallable without triggering an explosion is 10.
 Works with Longfall Boots.

+Drill Helmet: Going upwards will break the blocks above you.

 Nullifying Shield: Stops all custom hit effects from happening.
 If hit with the Vampirism Sword, the sword loses some stored health.

 Ender Trident: Throwing the trident pulls the hit entity directly to you.